AutoParams/AutoParams/README.md

 When AutoParams creates objects of complex types it follows the following rules.

-1. The constructor decorated with `@ConstructorProperties` annotation is preferentially selected.
+1. The constructor decorated with the `@ConstructorProperties` annotation is preferentially selected.
 2. AutoParams selects the constructor with the fewest parameters.

 ```java